sreenivasanac/constella/agentic_development_docs/project_design_plan/0_constella_design_plan.md

 **Data Flow**
 1. Client passes `List[ContentUnit]` or `List[str]` with optional lightweight workflow parameters.
-2. `cluster_texts` instantiates the LiteLLM-based embedding provider (additional registry logic arrives in v0.3).
+2. `cluster_texts` instantiates the LiteLLM-based embedding provider
 3. Embedding vectors are generated in-memory, converted to `np.ndarray`, and used to evaluate silhouette scores across candidate cluster counts, to find optimum number of clusters, before running K-Means with the optimum (or fallback) `n_clusters`.
 4. UMAP projection is computed from the embedding matrix for visualization.
 If visualization is requested, persist the plot as an image/PDF (UMAP coordinates need not be returned).
 5. Output `ClusterAssignment` object containing cluster assignments per ContentUnit, cluster centers, cluster sizes, and silhouette diagnostics.